 Defective Product Injuries

 Historically, product liability laws were adopted to protect consumers from unsafe products.
 Recent efforts at "reform" have significantly limited the effectiveness of product liability rules in our State.
-Despite "caps" and procedural hurdles, manufacturers and sometimes retailers remain responsible for injuries caused by foreseeable injuries caused by negligently-produced products.
+Despite "caps" and procedural hurdles, manufacturers and sometimes retailers remain responsible for injuries caused by foreseeable injuries caused.
+This is a result of negligently-produced products.

 Historically, product manufacturers and sellers could be liable for an unsafe product under two separate theories: either "negligence" [i.e., not exercising reasonable care in design, manufacture or marketing] or warranty [selling a product that is not "reasonably fit for the purpose intended"].
 Product liability in civil lawsuits was considered to be a worthwhile method of protecting consumers by forcing manufacturers to take into account safety in design.
 Product liability was widely considered to be the catalyst and foundation for many safety initiatives, including the "crashworthiness" of automobiles, for example.
 Product liability has clearly saved many lives and rendered machinery guarding and product warning far safer than they had been in the past.

 Product liability law related to injuries must be distinguished from product liability for property damage or product failure.
 The Uniform Commercial Code has been the standardized law in most states for a quarter-century with respect to the liabilities of a seller of "goods" if there is no injury involved.
 The UCC allows most sellers and manufacturers of goods to limit their liability and warranty exposure to one year from the date of sale and to limit in writing the collectible damages.
 Liability for injuries is a separate issue and has not been made uniform from state to state.